GlobalWebIndex/challenge-python-v1/README.md

 #### Model

-The model is shown in the image /dinopedia/dinosaurs_models.png The basic classes are
+The model is shown in the image /dinopedia/dinosaurs_models.png

+The basic classes are:
 - the **Dinosaur**,
 - the **DinoOwner**, and
 - the **PetDinosaur**.

-The relations and the arguments are clearly depicted in the image.
+The relations and the arguments are clearly depicted in figure dinosaurs_models.png.\
 Here, we will just denote that there is a ManyToMany relationship between Dinosaur and DinoOwner to account for the likes on the dinosaurs (liked_dinosaurs).

 _Note_: the folder with the dinosaur images is deleted after the specific dinosaur is deleted; we use _django signals_ for this operation.